cbinding/rematch2/README.md

 ### namedperiod_ruler <a class="anchor" id="namedperiod_ruler"></a>
 The namedperiod_ruler component utilises the [Perio.do](https://perio.do/) dataset.
 When configured with a valid Perio.do authority identifier e.g. `'p0xxt6t'` [Scottish Archaeological Periods & Ages (ScAPA)](http://n2t.net/ark:/99152/p0xxt6t), the component will match against the labels of periods contained within the specified authority. e.g. *Chalcolithic*, *Early Bronze Age*, *Antonine*

+These components are pulled together in the TemporalAnnotator class, which facilitates annotation of text using specified combinations of the components.
+Practical interactive examples of usage are found in the accompanying Python notebooks.

 ### Supplementary Components <a class="anchor" id="supplementary_components"></a>
-In addition to temporal entities, ``rematch2`` also contains some more experimental vocabulary-based pipeline components for matching on archaeological vocabulary terms.
+In addition to temporal entities, ``rematch2`` also contains vocabulary-based pipeline components for matching on archaeological vocabulary terms.
 Note these pipeline components are based on monolingual (English) thesauri so they can only (currently) be used to identify English language terms:

 | Component Name     | Entity Type   | Description   | Examples  |
 |--------------------|---------------|---------------| ----------|